 2) finetuning and merging Low Rank Approximation (LoRA) modules: focusing on the non-attention modules pic.twitter.com/PQJ4Gv6ddZ

 — Sebastian Raschka (@rasbt) August 17, 2023

 Built upon LLaMA and LLaMa 2 transformer architectures, Platypus 2 combines the efficiency of Qlora and LLaMA 2.
 Its capability to generate coherent and contextually rich content across various domains sets it apart.
-Its prowess in swiftly producing high-quality text, combined with its substantial parameter size, underscores its pivotal role in the future of AI-driven applications, spanning from natural language understanding to high-quality content creation.
+Its ability to generate high-quality text, combined with its substantial parameter size, shows its pivotal role in the future of AI-driven applications, spanning from natural language understanding to high-quality content creation.

 Key features of Platypus 2

 - Preventing data leaks: Through advanced encryption and access controls, Platypus 2 ensures that sensitive information remains safeguarded throughout training and subsequent interactions.

 - Clearing biases: Platypus 2 uses LoRA (Low-Rank Adaption) and PEFT (Parameter Efficient Fine-tuning, to mitigate biases in the learned representations.
 It leads to more neutral, unbiased, and balanced outcomes.

 - Minimizing data redundancy: The model strategically selects a diverse subset of training data, ensuring optimal representation and reducing overfitting, enhancing efficiency and generalization capabilities.